m-wojnar/reinforced-lib/docs/source/examples.rst

             logger_types=[StdoutLogger, TensorboardLogger]
         )

-We then start the training loop where we iterate over the number of epochs and for each epoch we let the agent run in the environment.
+We then start the training loop where we iterate over the number of epochs and for each epoch we let the agent interact with the environment.
 We start by resetting the environment and sampling the initial action of the agent.
-Then we run the agent in the environment by updating the environment state with the action and sampling the next action.
+Then we run the agent in the environment by performing the action in the environment and sampling the next action.
 We continue this loop until the environment reaches a terminal state.
-We log the length of the epoch and move on to the next epoch.
+We log the length of the epoch as the performance metric and move on to the next epoch.

 .. code-block:: python